m-quintero/Linux-Health-Check/README.md

 - No LEAPP commands
 - No Azure API calls that alter the VM

-It’s read-only.
+It’s read only.
 The only file it writes is the final report.

 # **How to Use**